NStodd/Project1/readme.md

 If you see a quote that you aren't crazy about, just hit the 'New Quote' button to get a new one!
 If you don't like the photo, do the same thing with the 'New Image' button!
-Or you can change both with 'New Combo
+Or you can change both with 'New Combo'!

 ### Technologies Used